 This is the fourth post in our “My Life in Benefits” series.
 New posts are published the first Thursday of every month in five year increments.
 Read the first post here.

 In case this is the first post you’ve read, I’ll give you a quick overview to catch you up.
-I am a guru of pre-tax benefits.
+My name is Jon and I am a guru of pre-tax benefits.
 My goal is to simplify pre-tax benefits so you can understand them and save more money.

 I’ve written about how I saved my family money with a Commuter Benefit Plan, a Health Savings Account (HSA), and a Dependent Care FSA.
 As a father of three (5 year old twin boys and a 2 year old girl), I need to save as much money as I can.